mvc-the-podcast/mvc-the-podcast.github.io/about.md

 Victoria ([@bictolia](http://twitter.com/bictolia)) is a senior software engineer at Google.

 Together they form MVC: Marty Victoria Conversations!

-Every week Marty and Victoria casually chat about technology and stuff in the news.
+Join them each week as Marty and Victoria casually chat about technology and stuff in the news.
 Sometimes ranty.
 Sometimes ragey.
 Always with spotty audio quality.